Too much of a good thing?

 Breast reduction surgery can be performed as a day procedure, and the typical recovery is around 2-3 weeks.
 It is a medicare rebateable procedure and is covered by private health insurance.
 Most patients that undergo a breast reduction are still able to breast feed afterwards, and around half do.
 For those patients encumbered by large, uncomfortable breasts, it’s a potentially life-changing operation, and well worth the short period of down time involved.

-Patients interested in discussing breast reduction surgery should contact The Lotus Institute for a consultation With Dr Cronin or Widdowson on (07) 55094488.
+Patients interested in discussing breast reduction surgery should contact The Lotus Institute for a consultation With Dr Widdowson on (07) 55094488.